-Being mindful of your mental health when considering how you speak with new people about their views is crucial.
+Being mindful of your mental health when considering how you speak with your friends, classmates, or social groups about their views is crucial.
 Check in on yourself and others at www.howokayareyou.com.

 SWITCH OFF SOMETIMES:

 It may feel as if people around you are constantly sharing stories as well as news, tweets, photos, and videos on social media.
 Remember, these stories are often just one point of view.